April 2026 · AI Technology

 Why Open Source AI Matters

 Open-source AI models let you run powerful AI on your own hardware — no API costs, no data sent to companies, full customization.
-In 2026, open-source models have closed the gap with proprietary models like GPT-4o and Claude.
-Here are the best ones to use right now.
+In 2026, open-source models have closed the gap with proprietary models like GPT-4o and Claude, and in some cases they surpass them.

 The Top 7 Open Source Models